-Peter Bach sr. was an enthusiastic collector of tin figures.
-And he was annoyed when someone called his tin figures tin soldiers, because he only had a small part of them.
-And he was not enthusiastic when these tin figures were called lead figures.
-The worst term for him was "lead soldiers".
-"The story of beer" and "The story of the fire brigade" ... that was his thing and he not only collected dozens of scenes, but also had dozens of so-called dioramas built for him.
-From the size of a magic cube to a meter wide.
+Peter Bach, Sr. was an enthusiastic tin figure collector.
+And he was annoyed when someone called his tin figures tin soldiers, because he only had a small part of those.
+And he was not enthusiastic if one called these tin figures lead figures.
+The worst thing for him was the term "lead soldiers".
+"The story of beer" and "The story of the fire brigade" ... that was his cup of tea, and he not only collected dozens of scenes, but he also had dozens of so-called dioramas built.
+From the size of a magic cube up to three foot wide.

-Of course our hobbies met when we reported on the topic "Bach figure".
+Of course, our hobbies met when we reported about the "Bach figure".
 And you couldn't get better research options on this topic than those of my father-in-law.
-A fully plastic one, also 3 D, was quickly agreed upon.
-It's the only one of its kind and - how good - it was flawlessly cool.
+A full plastic, that is 3 D, was quickly agreed upon.
+It is the only one of its kind and - how good - it was flawlessly cool.
 Everything fit.
-And now I offer her in the shop as a naked figure - that's what collectors call the unpainted - and as a painted Bach tin figure.
+And now I offer it in the shop as a blank figure - that's what collectors call the unpainted ones - and as a painted Bach tin figure.

-The flat and considerably smaller and lighter Bach tin figure does much, much more work.
-We found two, but we didn't like them at all.
-We liked them so little that we simply don't want to offer any of them in the Bach shop.
-And because that annoyed us, and we had a capacity in the "tin figure business" with our senior, we thought about a motif and looked for an engraver.
-At first, he painted it appropriately, then he designed the blank and introduced it to us.
-But ... to our fright the little angel had disappeared.
-And already it was no longer the monument that stands in Eisenach next to the Bachhaus and the Bach museum.
-Incredibly on the side: The little angel who keeps the book open for Johann Sebastian Bach actually does just as much work as the rest of the tin figure.
+The flat and much smaller and lighter Bach tin figure is much, much more work.
+We found two, but we didn't like either one at all.
+We liked them so little that we just don't wanted to offer any of them in the Bach shop.
+And because this annoyed us, and we had a capacity in the tin figure business" at hand with our senior, we thought about a motive and looked for an engraver.
+First he painted it suitably, then he designed the blank and introduced it to us.
+But ... to our horror the little angel had disappeared.
+And already it was no longer the monument that stands in Eisenach next to the Bach House and the Bach Museum.
+Unbelievable on the edge: The little angel who holds the book open for Johann Sebastian Bach actually makes as much work as the rest of the tin figure.

 One flat Bach tin figure is a cool decoration, two – one of them unpainted – tell a story.
 Can you see the little cherub holding the book?